Back To Search Results

 Prostatic Neoplasm

 Prostatic malignancy is difficult to diagnose in the USG as the tumor is often isoechoic to the surrounding normal gland.
 It could be hypoechoic.
-The US with color Doppler or power Doppler can identify angiogenesis, showing dilated and tortuous vessels, but it cannot detect small tumor foci.
+The ultrasound with color Doppler or power Doppler can identify angiogenesis, showing dilated and tortuous vessels, but it cannot detect small tumor foci.
 The diagnostic value of ultrasound is around 30% to 40%.[11]
 Therefore, it's mostly used as a guidance for prostatic biopsy.
 It is proven to improve cancer detection, especially in men who have a positive PSA and PSA ratio.[13]
-The US is often helpful in identifying local tumor spread and thus staging cancer.
+The ultrasound (US) is often helpful in identifying local tumor spread and thus staging cancer.

 Nuclear Medicine

 Nuclear medicine plays a role in the diagnosis, staging/re-staging, and therapy of prostate carcinoma.
 Skeletal metastases can be identified with a bone scan.
 Positron emission tomography (PET) is an examination that assesses malignant activity and its spread in the body.
 In particular, choline derivative radiotracer, 18F-fluorocholine (F-FCH), is the currently used tracer for diagnosing prostate carcinoma.
 PET, when combined with CT (PET/CT) and MRI (PET/MRI), adds metabolic/functional data derived from PET to CT or MRI findings.[15][16]
+Prostate-specific membrane antigen (PSMA) is expressed on the cell surface of carcinoma, nodal metastasis, and metastases to the bones.
+Ga-labeled PSMA inhibitor is a widely used PET tracer and is now becoming popular, not only for diagnosis but also for therapy.[16]

 Angiography